 If you are arriving at the Cafayate airport, be aware that it is about 25k outside of town.
-You can get a taxi at the airport, or for about a third of the price, the Ves Patagonia airport shuttle.
+You can get a taxi at the airport, or the Ves Patagonia airport shuttle.

 Northern Argentina’s Salta region is celebrated not just for its wines but flavorful foods.
 Ask virtually anyone in the Argentine capital, Buenos Aires where to find the best empanadas, and they will tell you Salta.
 Cafayate has a fine selection of restaurants for a town its size, serving regional favorites and the best local wine.

 Tel: (0-3868) 15-4028366